-Music for Youth is delighted to host the National Festival 2022 in three venues across Birmingham.
-Thousands of young musicians will take part in two days of musical performances, engaging workshops and unique opportunities to meet and speak to music industry representatives.
+Music for Youth was delighted to host the National Festival 2022 in three venues across Birmingham.
+Thousands of young musicians took part in two days of musical performances, engaging workshops and unique opportunities to meet and speak to music industry representatives.

 Presenters